humbertodias/bedrock-localstack/samples/02-api/README.md

     --messages '[{
         "role": "user",
         "content": [{
-            "text": "Identify the place of birth for Marilyn Monroe.
-Only return: City/Country" }]
+            "text": "Identify the birthplace (city and country) of the renowned figure Marilyn Monroe in a single word" }]
     }]'
 ```